Adamslab/OpenSlider/Bill Of Materials/Readme.md

 See something you want changed?
 Do it yourself.
 There is a .STEP file of the entire slider assembly included in the 3D Models directory.
-The slider assembly is 100% free with no guarantees or warranty of any kind.
+The slider assembly is free forever with no guarantees or warranty of any kind.

 ## Nuts/Bolts: